petermsouzajr/qa-shadow-report/README.md

 ## Samples

-### Sheets Daily Report
+### Daily Report in Sheets

 The Daily Summary features high-level metrics such as a test quantity and percentage pass rate across multiple categories.
-Test details are organized into columns that include: the feature area, spec title, test name, test type, test category, team identifiers, test priority, test status, test state, manual case id, error details, and execution speed in format mm:ss:mmm.
+Test details are organized into columns that include: the feature area, spec title, test name, test type, test category, team identifiers, test priority, test status, test state, manual case id, error details, and speed of execution (in mm:ss:mmm format).

 This structured format enables teams to quickly assess test outcomes on demand, with an example entry in the feature `area` '1-getting-started', in the 'todo' `spec`, the `test name` example to-do app can add new todo items', classified as `type` 'api', with no `category`, 'billing `team` is responsible, `status` 'passing' with a `speed` of '370 milliseconds'.
 The team may want to type in a `status` of 'billing team adding test category' with a `priority` of 'low'.
 ![Screenshot of Feature](images/dailyReport.png)

-### Sheets Weekly Summary
+### Weekly Summary in Sheets

 The Weekly Summary is optional, and it provides a short term summary of the previous weeks `passed`, `failed`, `skipped`, and `total` test results.
 This summary is a great tool for teams who have weekly meetings to discuss their progress/status/gameplan
 ![Screenshot of Feature](images/weeklySummary.png)

-### Sheets Monthly Summary
+### Monthly Summary in Sheets

 The Monthly Summary provides a brief overview of historical test execution results, giving long term visibility into `passed`, `failed`, `skipped`, and `total` test results for the previous month, allowing trends to emerge.
 ![Screenshot of Feature](images/monthlySummary.png)

-### CSV Daily Report
+### Daily Report in CSV

+The Daily Report in CSV format delivers hardcoded snapshot of high-level test metrics, mirroring the formulaic insights provided by the Daily Summary in Sheets: feature area, spec title, test name, test type, test category, team identifiers, priority, status, state, manual case ID, error details, and speed of execution (in mm:ss:mmm format).
+Unlike the Sheets version, which leverages formulas for dynamic calculations, the CSV report contains hardcoded values, ensuring compatibility with static file formats while maintaining the same depth of analysis.
 ![Screenshot of Feature](images/csvDailyReport.png)

 ## Sheets Setup Guide